 Description

-These Pumpkin Deviled Eggs are a festive and creative twist on the classic deviled eggs recipe, perfect for fall gatherings and Halloween parties.
-The creamy yolk filling is tinted orange with an optional drop of red food coloring, piped into egg whites to resemble pumpkins, and garnished with chive stems and smoked paprika for a charming presentation.
+Pumpkin Deviled Eggs are a festive and fun twist on classic deviled eggs, perfect for autumn gatherings and Halloween parties.
+These adorable appetizers feature a creamy yolk filling tinted orange to resemble mini pumpkins, garnished with chive stems and a sprinkle of smoked paprika for a pop of color and smoky flavor.

 Ingredients